One Breast Or Two Per Feed?

 Sometimes one breast, sometimes two

 Let your baby decide whether he wants one breast or two per feed and whether he wants to feed again in 30 minutes or two hours.
-Start each new feed with the breast that baby finished on last.
+Start each new feed with the breast that your baby finished on last.
 Breastfeeding authors Mohrbacher and Kendall-Tackett explain:

 Once your milk increases on the third or fourth day, most babies take one breast at some feedings and both breasts at others.
 This strategy relies on your baby’s ability to tell you what he needs.
 As with us adults, some babies are fast eaters and some are slow eaters.
 So a clock will never tell you when your baby is done.
 (How would you feel if, in the middle of your meal, someone pulled your plate away?)
 Only your baby knows for sure when the flow on one breast has slowed down to the point where he is ready for the other side.
 Only he knows when he has had the right amount of milk for that feeding.